w3c/wai-statements/index.md

 ## Introduction {#Introduction}

-This page and the offers guidance to owners of websites and mobile applications to describe the accessibility of their products and services in an Accessibility Statement.
+This page offers guidance to owners of websites and mobile applications to describe the accessibility of their website or mobile application in an Accessibility Statement.

 <!--